InterStim™ OAB Therapy in Orange County, CA

-InterStim, offered by Southland Urology, has a very high satisfaction rate for treating poor bladder control symptoms.
-Learn about how InterStim works and contact Sourthland Urology for a consultation to find out if InterStim is right for you!
+InterStim has a very high satisfaction rate for treating poor bladder control symptoms.
+At Southland Urology, the board-certified urologists specialize in providing InterStim therapy to patients suffering from Overactive Bladder symptoms in Fullerton & Yorba Linda, CA. They will take the time to answer any questions you may have to discover if InterStim is right for you.
+Learn about how InterStim works and contact Southland Urology at (714) 870-5970 to find out if InterStim is right for you!

 - Only therapy that lets you see if it works before you and your doctor decide

 - More than 375,000 people worldwide have chosen the Medtronic InterStim systems for more control and long-lasting relief6,7